nishantml/profiles-rest-api/README.md

 ``python manage.py makemigrations app_name`` // to create a migration file using django cli

 `` python manage.py migrate`` //this will run all the migrations in our projects

+- to access the admin panel http://127.0.0.1:8000/admin/ type superuser cred